People who ride bikes in Canberra need to be aware of the current road rules affecting cyclists.

 - If a bike approaches an intersection that has bicycle crossing light symbol and traffic lights, the cyclist may cross the intersection if the bicycle crossing lights are green even if the traffic lights are red or yellow.

-We encourage everyone who ride bikes in Canberra to familiarise themselves with the road rules so that they can stay safe while riding on ACT roads and shared paths.
+We encourage everyone who rides a bike in Canberra to familiarise themselves with the road rules so that they can stay safe while riding on ACT roads and shared paths.